zapta/linbus/injector/src_p891_memory/README.md

 ===========================================

-This directory contains the custom Linbus Injector source code for Porsche 981 that was contributed by <TODO: name>.
-It is based on the reference source code in the Arduino directory with the following modifications:
+This directory contains the custom Linbus Injector source code for Porsche 981 that was contributed by John Miles (www.ke5fx.com).

+It is based on the reference source code in the src_reference directory with the following modifications:

 * Compilation is done using the avr tool chain without dependency on the Arduino IDE and libraries.